basp/kokoro/README.md

 Run `gulp clean` to get rid of all the transpiled JavaScript and distribution directory.

+Run tests with `jasmine`.

-You can build from Visual Studio Code too with `CTRL-SHIFT-B`.
+Oh, and you can build from Visual Studio Code too with `CTRL-SHIFT-B` (or just run the build task).